New Zealand PM says she’s having a baby

 “It is a woman’s decision about when they choose to have children and it should not predetermine whether or not they are given a job or have job opportunities,” she said.

-Late Pakistani prime minister Benazir Bhutto is believed to have been the first head of government to have given birth while in office, when she had a baby in 1990.
+While several male prime ministers have become parents in office—including Britain’s Tony Blair—late Pakistani prime minister Benazir Bhutto is believed to have been the first head of government to have given birth during her term, when she had a baby in 1990.

 Ardern said “there’s no doubt times have changed” making it possible for her to juggle motherhood and a high-profile political career.